kalray/build-scripts/README.md

 To make OS specific toolchain, it is possible to modify gcc driver to get kvx-<os>-gcc.
 This driver will be able to link specific OS librairies for example.
 First of all, GCC internal documentation can be found here: https://gcc.gnu.org/onlinedocs/gccint

-KVX is the Kalray's processor familly name.
+KVX is the Kalray's processor family name.
 Main KVX specific targetting files are here:

 ```
 gcc/config/kvx/